 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Menopause is a transition into a new phase of life.
-It begins when the menstrual cycle finishes.
+Menopause begins when the menstrual cycle finishes.
 Menopause is not a health problem, and some experience it as a time of liberation.
 However, hormonal changes and other factors involved can cause discomfort.

-Menopause usually starts between the ages of 40 and 58 years in developed countries, where the average age is 51 years.
-For some, it will occur earlier due to a medical condition or treatment, such as the removal of the ovaries.
+Menopause usually starts between the ages of 40 and 58 years in developed countries.
+In the United States, the average age is

 Around the time of menopause, many females experience physical symptoms such as hot flashes, night sweats, vaginal dryness, and a reduced sex drive.
 It can also lead to anxiety, changes in mood, and a reduced sex drive.